Registered Nurse, Starship Children's Hospital

-She has dreamt of becoming a nurse since she was a little girl, says Joanna Archer who is currently in the final year of her Bachelor of Health Science (Nursing) and will be graduating at the end of the year.
+She has dreamt of becoming a nurse since she was a little girl, says nursing alumna Joanna Archer who now works at Starship Children's Hospital.

 “I was fortunate to know my future career pretty much since I was a little kid; ever since I had my own personal experience at Starship Children’s Hospital.
 I’ve always loved working with people and their whānau, and I also have an interest in human anatomy, medications and pathophysiology.
-I’ve long looked up to nurses and I want to reflect the excellent healthcare they provide.”
+I’ve long looked up to nurses and I wanted to reflect the excellent healthcare they provide.

 Joanna says she decided to come to AUT for her nursing degree because she was impressed by the mix of theory and practical work.